Indianapolis Rear-End Collision Lawyers

 - File a police report.
 As soon as the accident occurs, the authorities should be contacted so they can assist.
 Be sure it isn’t just emergency medical responders that arrive, but the police as well.
 Not only will the report help support your case, but Indiana law also requires it if there are any injuries, fatalities, or property damage.

 - If possible, collect evidence yourself at the scene.
 This can include taking photos of your injuries and the car damage, as well as collecting the names of any witnesses present at the time of the accident.
 If you wait too long to contact these individuals, they may not remember what happened as clearly.

 - Once you have collected any initial evidence, contact a lawyer to have your case reviewed.
 They will use any initial evidence collected in addition to helping you obtain further evidence to prove liability.
 Your attorney will walk you through the process to help you understand your rights and give you the legal support you need to win your case.

 - Most importantly, do not give any statements, sign, or agree to anything without first consulting your lawyer.
 Insurers may contact you asking for statements, and they often use this information to turn the tables against you.
 Insurance companies are notorious for fighting claims to mitigate their costs.
 If they reach out, simply tell them you need to speak to your lawyer first before you agree to anything.

-Explore Your Legal Options With an Indianapolis Personal Injury Attorney
+Explore Your Legal Options With an Indianapolis Rear-End Collision Attorney

 Discussing your case with an experienced rear-end collision lawyer can help you during this trying time.
 At Crossen Law Firm, our team will fight tirelessly on your behalf to help you get what you are owed, and you will not pay us anything unless we win your case.